ziegenhain-lab/VCID/README.md

   - SNP calling will be performed on the BAM files to produce VCF files.
   - Read separation will be performed based on the generated VCF.

+- Only BAM files are provided[Under Development...]:
+  - The pipeline will skip zUMIs.
+  - It will directly perform SNP calling and read separation using the provided BAM files.

 - RNA-seq FASTQ files + a provided VCF file:
   - The pipeline will run zUMIs to generate BAM files.
   - Read separation will be performed using the provided VCF.

 - BAM file + a provided VCF file:
   - The pipeline will skip zUMIs and SNP calling steps.
   - It will directly perform read separation using the provided files.